Allergies can cause a number of symptoms such as:

 Peppermint essential oil

-A 1998 study showed that peppermint oil treatment had enough anti-inflammatory effects that reduced the symptoms of bronchial asthma and allergic rhinitis to warrant clinical trials.
+A showed that peppermint oil treatment had enough anti-inflammatory effects that reduced the symptoms of bronchial asthma and allergic rhinitis to warrant clinical trials.
 Essential oils can be diffused into the air but should be diluted in a carrier oil if applied topically.

 Eucalyptus essential oil